collardeau/react-with-state-props/README.md

 A Senna store takes in the following props:

+## render

+The component to render which will receive Senna props!

 ## seeds

 `PropTypes.array.isRequired`

-An array of seed objects that will initialize our store, with the following keys:
+An array of seed objects that will initialize the Senna store, with the following keys:

 #### name
 `PropTypes.string.isRequired`